 While pasta is still hot, turn off the heat and pour beaten egg slowly onto the pasta while stirring quickly, you do not want scrambled eggs.
 The heat from the pasta will cook the egg.

 Add grated cheese, salt, freshly grated black pepper and red pepper flakes.
 Toss to mix well.
+If you want more cream to the pasta add some pasta water and mix well until you get the desired consistency.

 Hi Peter,